touchHLE/touchHLE/README.md

 - For simulated touch input, there are two options:
   - Mouse/trackpad input (tap/hold/drag by pressing the left mouse button)
   - Virtual cursor using the right analog stick on a game controller (tap/hold/drag by pressing the stick or the right shoulder button)
-- **For simulated accelerometer input (tilt controls), a game controller with a left analog stick is currently required.** Real accelerometer support will come soon, but it's not in the first release.
+- **For simulated accelerometer input (tilt controls), a game controller with a left analog stick is currently required.** Real accelerometer support will come soon, but it's not in the first releases.

 ## Development status

 Real development started in December 2022, and this is so far [a single person](https://hikari.noyu.me/)'s full-time passion project.
-There's only a single release so far and no promises can be made about the future.
+There's only been a handful of releases so far and no promises can be made about the future.
 Please be patient.

 Currently, the supported functionality is not much more than what the single supported app uses.
 The code tries to be reasonably complete where it can, though.

-## App support

-For pretty screenshots and video, [check out the home page!](https://touchhle.org/)

-- Super Monkey Ball (2008, App Store launch title), tested versions 1.0, 1.02, 1.3 (1.3 is the most heavily tested)
-  - Fully playable, everything works.
-Among other things:
-    - Sound effects and music
-    - Logo, title, menu, ranking, settings and credits screens
-    - Main Game, Instant Game (Shuffle Play) and Practice game modes
-    - Save game persistence (settings, unlocks, records)
-    - Continuing a previous game after closing and reopening the app
-    - The tutorial (in the versions that have it)
-  - Consistent full fps (30fps) in release builds even on a fairly underpowered laptop (2017 Retina MacBook, passively cooled!)
-  - Special enhancement: can be run with increased internal resolution via the `--scale-hack=` option.
-Resolutions up to circa 4K have been tested.
-No noticeable performance impact at small scales (2×, 3×).
-  - Recommended game controller settings: `--y-tilt-offset=24`
-  - Known issue: memory leak of approximately 0.2MB/second on macOS.
-All obvious issues in the emulator itself have been ruled out, so it might be a problem in macOS itself, SDL2, or some other dependency.
-Thankfully this is slow enough that it shouldn't be a problem for most play sessions.

-No other apps are known to work right now.
-This will surely improve in future. :)

 # Usage